 World’s Top Producers Of Mustard Seed

 So where is mustard seed produced?
 Below is a look a some of the world’s top mustard seed producing countries.

-The number one producer of mustard seed is Canada.
-In 2015, this country produced around 154,500 tons.
+Canada is the world's other major producer of mustard seed.
+In 2017, the country produced around 121,600 tons.
 This number represents approximately 28% of the world mustard seed supply.
 The majority of these seeds are produced in the province of Alberta, followed by Saskatchewan.
 Not surprisingly, Canada is the world’s largest mustard seed exporter as well.
 In fact, this country holds a 57% share of the market.